-For these Paleo Pumpkin Bars I chose roasted acorn squash, though you could just as easily select sugar pumpkin (a smaller, denser, tastier version of the more ubiquitous pumpkins used for jack-o’-lanterns), kabocha, butternut, buttercup, carnival or delicata, with fabulous results.
+For these Paleo Pumpkin Bars I chose roasted acorn squash.
+You could just as easily select sugar pumpkin, a smaller, denser, tastier version of the more ubiquitous pumpkins used for jack-o’-lanterns.
+These Paleo Pumpkin Bars would also be great with other types of squash such as kabocha, butternut, buttercup, carnival, or delicata.

 Paleo Pumpkin Bars